 - In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer on medium speed until pale and creamy.
 Add in the eggs, one at a time, and beat briefly to combine.
 Scrape down the sides of the bowl.

-- Next, add half the flour, along with the baking powder and milk.
+- Next, add half the flour, along with the baking powder, salt and milk.
 Beat on a low speed.
 Add remaining flour and continue to beat until a smooth cake batter forms.